Der-Eddy/epvp-tbm-dashboard/README.md

 Epvp TBM Dashboard
 =====================

 Adds a basic dashboard which shows how much elite*gold you received and sent
+See our [Trello board](https://trello.com/b/6NaxsoVr/tbm-dahsboard) for upcomming features

 Install
 -------------